Health Services ResearchProf. Dr. Angela Zink

 Prof. Dr. Angela Zink

-Angela Zink is in charge of the thematic orientation of the epidemiological research at the DRFZ since its foundation in 1991.
-Since 2003, she has been professor for rheumatism epidemiology at the Clinic for Rheumatology and Clinical Immunology of the Charité University Hospital Berlin.
+Prof. Dr. rer. pol.
+Angela Zink was responsible for the content of epidemiological research at the DRFZ since 1991.
+Since 2003, she was Professor of Rheumatism Epidemiology at the Clinic for Rheumatology and Clinical Immunology at Charité Universitätsmedizin Berlin.

 Angela Zink is in charge of the thematic orientation of the epidemiological research at the DRFZ.
 She has been the head of the epidemiology unit (formerly: epidemiology research unit) since its foundation in 1991.
 This research unit establishes extensive patient cohorts, which are used to visualise the successes and shortcomings in the treatment of rheumatic patients.
 Since 2003, she has additionally been professor for rheumatism epidemiology at the Clinic for Rheumatology and Clinical Immunology of the Charité University Hospital Berlin.
 She has been deputy scientific director of the DRFZ since 1997.